haroldlinke/pyMobaLedLib/README.md

 # MobaLedLib_pyProgGen for LINUX and MAC
 Python based Programgenerator for the MobaLedLib for Linux and Mac

-This branch is for development of the LINUX/Mac version of the ProgramGenerator
+This branch is for development of the Windows/LINUX/Mac version of the ProgramGenerator

-This Branch is based on V4.16 of the Windows version
+This Branch is based on LX4.19 of the Linux version

 Requirements:
 MobaledLib 3.1.0F4 has to be installed
-Python >V3.9.1
+Python >V3.7.0

 Installation using Python files